Support Driver Information

 The Road OPENS for support drivers at 6:30AM on the day of the race.

-Hint: The first cars up the road get the preferred parking spots on the summit and avoid the rush of cars trying to leave for the base before the 8:00AM cut off.
+AVOID traffic; ARRIVE early and ASCEND the mountain: Runners and support drivers should arrive early, secure warm clothing and exchange Auto Passes and then drivers should depart for the summit well BEFORE the 8:00AM cutoff.
+The first cars up the road get the preferred parking spots on the summit and avoid the rush of cars trying to leave for the base.

 The Road CLOSES promptly at 8:00AM to support drivers.
 NO EXCEPTIONS.

 The summit of Mount Washington is often host to cold or inclement weather and is very busy on race day.
 Drivers must be dressed appropriately for the weather on the summit and have their racers warm clothes close at hand.
 There is limited shelter on the summit; please be prepared for inclement weather, and to be exposed to the weather if indoor space is not accessible.
 Racers and support drivers should make a plan on where to meet following the finish of the race.

 A summit map is available for download to help arrange a meeting location at the top.

 The Sherman Adams building should NOT be considered a place to meet.
 The building will be closely monitored for overcrowding.
 If you need to access the Sherman Adams building, please do so, then exit as quickly as possible to allow access for the next racer.

 Drivers should make a list of racers and bib number that they are picking up.
 This is especially important if you have only recently become acquainted.
 Note the racers number so that you can find them as they finish.